How and why to fight your charge for drug possession and paraphernalia

 Unaccompanied drug paraphernalia charges are technically misdemeanors.
 The cop almost certainly told you it’s “just a misdemeanor ticket, just pay and be done with it.”
 Many cops will be friendly and helpful after charging you.
 They don’t want to show up in court, they want their convictions to stick.

-Before accessing publically available online criminal records on the Wisconsin CCAP website, there is this warning to employers:
+Before accessing publicly available online criminal records on the Wisconsin CCAP website, there is this warning to employers:

 Notice to Employers: It may be a violation of state law to discriminate against a job applicant because of an arrest or conviction record.
 Generally speaking, an employer may refuse to hire an applicant on the basis of a conviction only if the circumstances of the conviction substantially relate to the particular job.
 For more information, see Wisconsin Statute 111.335 and the Department of Workforce Development's Arrest and Conviction Records under the Law publication.